jilleb/mqb-pm/README.md

 # Known issues
 - Black screen of death: On some cars it doesn't work for unknown reasons.
 This will not kill your car or headunit.
 Send me a logcat.
+On Huawei and Honor devices this is a common problem, caused by a bug in their ROMs.
+A workaround to get OEM apps working again is to clear the Android Auto apk cache when this happens. (thanks to nerone-github for the information.)

 - Not starting
 If the app doesn't start, there's probably a bug in the code.
 This will not kill your car either.
 Send me a logcat.